menu

 One downside of living in Sandy Ridge is that it can take a long time to commute to work.
 In Sandy Ridge, the average commute to work is 39.60 minutes, which is quite a bit higher than the national average.

-Sandy Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sandy Ridge doesn't have a public transportation system that people use for their commute.

 The percentage of people in Sandy Ridge with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.77% of people over 25 have a bachelor's degree or advanced degree.